cityofaustin/projects/_projects/SUMMITweek-Winter-2018/days/day-one.md

 ## 10:30am

-Panel on the Structure of Austin’s City Government, with Councilmembers Jimmy Flannigan and Greg Casar
+Panel on the Structure of Austin’s City Government, with Mayor Pro Tem Kathie Tovo and Councilmembers Jimmy Flannigan and Pio Renteria

 ## 11:30am